 Another important component of PRASA infrastructure are the pump stations of the potable water storage tanks for the water treatment plants and the booster pump stations for the wastewater treatment plants.
-These lift stations make it possible for all citizen to obtain potable water at their houses and for the sewer system to operate under normal conditions avoiding environmental harm resulting from an overflow of wastewater.
+These lift stations make possible that every citizen can obtain the potable water at their houses and the sewer system can operate in normal conditions avoiding environmental harm resulting from an overflow of wastewater.

-The use of solar energy reduces the carbon footprint considerably in comparison to the use of fossil fuel, as well as providing a significant reduction in the costs of operation and maintenance for PRASA.
+The use of solar energy reduces the carbon footprint considerably in comparison to the use of fossil fuel usage, as well as providing a significant reduction in the operation and maintenance cost to PRASA.
 Notwithstanding these advantages, these projects need redundancy to provide an alternative source of energy for catastrophic events.
-For PV projects an alternative source of energy consists of coupling solar installations with backup generators to ensure provision of water in emergency situations.
-Loss of power means that pumping stations cannot operate, leaving entire neighborhoods and communities without clean water.
+For these PV projects an alternative source of energy consists of coupling solar installations with backup generators to ensure provision of water in emergency situations.
+Loss of power means that pumping stations are unable to function, leaving entire neighborhoods and communities without clean water.
 Each power interruption causes increased workload and takes time to bring the system back online, further stressing the system.
 PRASA, as a resiliency measure, seeks to acquire generators for raw pump stations, potable water storage tanks pumps stations and wastewater treatment plant booster pumps stations to operate during outages.